 AK (AIK)

 Before we can use TPM attestation, we need to have the AIK Certificate.
 This certificate will be delivered by an online CA( TPM entity) As told in the TPM and PCR parts, all of the information is stored inside the TPM.
-But how are we going to make sure the information inside the TPM is not tampered with when it’s being copied from the TPM to the CPU.
+But how will we make sure the information inside the TPM is not tampered with when it’s being copied from the TPM to the CPU.
 Just like always, we need to sign the PCRs! (data/measures)

 Before the TPM sends the data to the CPU the TPM provides this TPM command.